Bill Wilson (convict)

-Bill Wilson (born 1880) was an American farmer in Blount County, Alabama who was falsely convicted of killing his wife and youngest child.
+Bill Wilson (born 1880) was an American farmer in Blount County, Alabama who was wrongfully convicted of murdering his wife and youngest child, both of whom were later found alive.

 Background

 Bill Wilson, a farmer in Blount County, Alabama, married Jenny Wade in 1900.
 Their third child was born in 1907.
 Jenny left Wilson 19 months later with their third child to return to her family.
 Wilson then chose to move in with his father taking the two older children with him.
 During the divorce proceedings, Wade and the third child vanished.
 Shortly before Jenny was last seen, Jane McClendon, a local farmer's daughter, also mysteriously disappeared.
 For several weeks rumors circulated that foul play was involved in both disappearances.

 In late 1912, Dolphus Tidwell and his son were fishing on the Black Warrior River near the property of Wilson's father when they noticed a bone sticking out of the soil.
 The Tidwells found a mat under the soil that exposed what they believed to be the skeletal remains of an adult and a child.
 Thinking that there may have been an Indigenous burial mound nearby, they searched the area for relics but found nothing.
 They re-buried the bones and returned home.
 News of the discovery spread, and for several days locals searched the area for Native American artifacts until they lost interest.

 When no relics were found a farmhand named Jim House began speculating that the remains were not those of Indigenous people but his neighbor Jenny Wilson and her child.
 He recounted how he had seen Jenny visit her father-in-law's house carrying a basket in 1908 and that the following morning he noticed footprints leading to the river.
 Following the tracks, he found children's clothing and blood on a rock.
 The story soon spread until the information got back to the county prosecutor James Embry.
 Embry called a grand jury and indicted Bill Wilson for the murder of his wife and child.